FarronF/limerick-council-meetings/meetings/2025/07/14-Full Meeting of Limerick City and County Council/Minutes - Full Meeting of Limerick City and County Council - 26th May 2025.md

 Notice of Motion submitted by Councillor U. Gavan

-**I will move at the next Meeting that Limerick City and County Council liaise with the**

-**Department of Housing and the Government calling for the restoration of the No Fault**

-**Eviction as the housing emergency spirals out of control and building targets fail to be met.**
+**I will move at the next Meeting that Limerick City and County Council liaise with theDepartment of Housing and the Government calling for the restoration of the No FaultEviction as the housing emergency spirals out of control and building targets fail to be met.**

 The Motion was proposed by Councillor Gavan and seconded by Councillor